Caroline D. Krass: Career

 Krass clerked for Judge Patricia Wald on the United States Court of Appeals for the District of Columbia Circuit from 1993 to 1994.
 She then served as an attorney-advisor at the Office of the Legal Adviser of the Department of State from 1994 to 1996.
 She subsequently served various roles as a lawyer in the Department of the Treasury, the National Security Council, and the Office of Legal Counsel of the Department of Justice.
 She also served as a Special Assistant United States Attorney for the District of Columbia from 2007 to 2009, as well as a Special Advisor to the President of the United States on National Security Issues before becoming the Principal Deputy Assistant Attorney General for the Office of Legal Counsel.

 President Barack Obama nominated Krass to replace Robert Eatinger as the General Counsel for the Central Intelligence Agency.
-On March 13, 2014, after a heated confirmation debate, the Senate confirmed Krass in a 95-4 vote for the position.
+On March 13, 2014, after a heated confirmation debate, the Senate confirmed Krass in a 95–4 vote for the position.

 On May 8, 2017, Gibson Dunn announced that Krass had joined the firm's Washington, D.C. office as a partner.

 Krass joined insurance company AIG in 2018, serving as its Senior Vice President and General Counsel, General Insurance, and Deputy General Counsel, AIG.

-Nomination to Defense Department

 President Joe Biden nominated Krass to the position of General Counsel of the Department of Defense on April 28, 2021.
 The Senate's Armed Forces Committee held hearings on her nomination on June 16, 2021.
 Krass' nomination was favorably reported by the committee on June 22, 2021.
 The Senate confirmed the nomination by a voice vote on July 22, 2021.
 She was sworn in on August 2, 2021.

+In 2025, she was named executive vice president and general counsel of Hilton Worldwide.